 There is a growing body of evidence indicating that peripheral neuron signaling mechanisms contribute to the prognosis, response to therapy, and pain associated with complex disorders such as cancer and chronic inflammatory diseases.
 Cross-talk between the nervous and immune system is critical for the regulation of homeostasis as well as the body’s response to trauma or infection.
 Within this context, ongoing projects are focused on: 1) sensory neuron signaling during homeostasis and nerve injury 2) pancreatitis, 3) pancreatic cancer, 4) cancer or treatment related pain, and 5) neuro-immune mechanisms that contribute to pathogenesis.
 Many of the specific questions addressed in our lab are derived from clinical observations; the lab has ongoing collaborations with clinicians enabling comparative analysis of pre-clinical models and patients.

 Pancreatitis is a debilitating disease characterized by a high incidence of abdominal pain.
 While it is classically considered an inflammatory disease, over one quarter of patients also exhibit signs and symptoms associated with nerve injury.
 Less than one third of patients achieve pain relief with currently available analgesics and pain-relieving interventions.
 Utilizing both classical animal models of pancreatitis as well as a novel optogenetic model of pancreas pain, we are investigating the signaling mechanisms that contribute to these specific sub-types of pain within the context of pancreatic disease.
-Direct activation of nociceptors using light enables us to isolate the role of sensory neurons in the absence of mechanical perturbations and injury.
-Our result suggest that neural activation alone is sufficient to induce 2 of the 3 diagnostic criteria for acute pancreatitis.
+Direct activation of nociceptors using optogenetics enables us to isolate the role of specific neuron subtypes in the absence of mechanical perturbations and injury.
+Our result suggest that neural activation alone is sufficient to induce acute and persistent pain as well as features of acute pancreatitis.
+Current studies are investigating the utility of the optogenetic model to induce transition from acute persistent to chronic pain.
+Future studies will unravel the peripheral circuitry, including communication between autonomic and sensory nerves, involved in regulation of exocrine pancreas function, development and maintenance of pancreatitis and pancreatic pain.

 Human pancreas tumor exhibits close association between intratumoral nerve axons (red) and B and T lymphocytes, (green and yellow, respectively)